With Martin G. Moore

 All of these are dangerous, emotional crutches to support your own personal comfort, to lull you into a false sense of security, and to seduce you into inaction… and, there goes your culture!

-My 6-STEP DECISION-MAKING FRAMEWORK
+MY 6-STEP DECISION-MAKING FRAMEWORK

 Every situation is different, so I can’t give you a specific answer to the question, “When should you let someone go?